ppy/osu-wiki/wiki/Beatmapping/Health/en.md

 Health loss:

 - Health drain.
-- Not collecting any fruits or juice drops.
+- Missing fruits or juice drops.

 Health reserved:

-- None.
+- Break time.

 ## osu!mania

-In osu!mania passive only hit objects will affect the health bar, as [health drain](/wiki/Beatmapping/Health_drain) is disabled.
+In osu!mania only hit objects will affect the health bar, as [health drain](/wiki/Beatmapping/Health_drain) is disabled.

 Score bursts will appear after hitting notes, changing score and health values depending on the accuracy of the hit.
 A perfectly timed hit (300) will recover more health than a badly timed hit (50).
 Players also receive larger boosts if they achieve a [katu](#katu) or a [geki](#geki) at the end of a combo.
 A miss will drain health instead.
 Health bar regeneration occurs slowly while holding hold notes.
 For an overview of health recovery and health loss see below: